Hunting Means and Methods

 • Fully Automatic Firearms

-• Shotguns are the only legal firearm that may be used during spring Eastern turkey season.
+• Shotguns are the only legal firearm that may be used during East Zone spring season for wild turkey.

 • Magazine Capacity (number of shells/cartridges allowed): there are no restrictions on the number of shells or cartridges a legal firearm may hold when hunting game animals or game birds (except migratory game birds, see Legal Shotgun).